Management Response

 Responsible Deadline Status Comments

-1. Develop a new proposal that will leverage the success of the POWER program to secure funding for a Phase 2 of the project, drawing upon UN Women’s corporate social norms learning and UN Women humanitarian response strategy underway, that will ensure a longer timeframe for implementation and increased budgetary allocations to match the ambition.
-Headquarters (HQ), Regional Office (RO), Country offices (COs) 2023/12 Overdue-Not Initiated This should include a consultation with ADA (Austrian development Agency) to build shared vision/understanding of the concept and change pathway, and resources required
+Develop a new proposal that will leverage the success of the POWER program to secure funding for a Phase 2 of the project, drawing upon UN Women’s corporate social norms learning and UN Women humanitarian response strategy underway, that will ensure a longer timeframe for implementation and increased budgetary allocations to match the ambition.
+Headquarters (HQ), Regional Office (RO), Country offices (COs) 2023/12 No Longer Applicable OCT 2024 UPDATE: Not initiating; lack of response from ADA This should include a consultation with ADA (Austrian development Agency) to build shared vision/understanding of the concept and change pathway, and resources required.
+Not initiating; lack of response from ADA.

 Recommendation: In a next phase of the programme, UN Women should seek greater integration between country and regional dimensions of programming, including leveraging existing partnerships with UN Agencies.
 Due to resource limitations and time constraints, UN Women was not able to consistently link regional training and dialogue to strategic priorities at country level.
 Regional training activities should be linked to Country Office strategies so that there is appropriate follow up on the interest generated by initiatives such as SIGI and GRB and to ensure application of new knowledge and skills.
 Greater synergy at the various levels can be further reinforced with more clear linkages with UN Women’s Strategic Note, with greater integration with existing related programmes.
 Similarly in a subsequent phase of a POWER programme, UN Women should consider a coordinated/joint programming modality that leverages the strengths of other UN partners for providing SRMNCAH services in humanitarian settings.